sandreza/DG_Playground/docs/src/dg_methods.md

     \mathcal{S}_{ji} = \int_{E} \ell_i' \ell_j,
 \end{aligned}
 ```
 is known as the *stiffness matrix* a name also borrowed from the finite element community.
-The flipping of the indices on the entries of ``\mathcal{S}`` is purposeful and corresponds to how it is ``usually" defined.
+The flipping of the indices on the entries of ``\mathcal{S}`` is purposeful and corresponds to how it is "usually" defined.

 The boundary operators become
 ```math